 We embrace our ability to innovate in ways that care for the environment.
 ScottsMiracle-Gro is the leading recycler of compost in North America.
 This includes green waste, like grass and tree trimmings, and waste from commercial landscaping, tree cultivation and agriculture.
 Despite their value, these waste streams often end up in landfills.
 Wherever possible, we redirect grass and tree clippings, bark fines, chicken litter, food waste and other items into our products.
 Instead of taking up valuable landfill space and contributing to methane emissions, they re-enter the growing cycle as soils, amendments and mulches.

-Not only does our company keep roughly five billion pounds of green waste out of landfills each year, but we do it locally.
-Over the past eight years, our growing media procurement team has developed a network of hundreds of local suppliers across North America.
+Not only does our company recycle roughly nine billion pounds of green waste each year, but we do it locally.
+Over the past nine years, our growing media procurement team has developed a network of hundreds of local suppliers across North America.
 This network, made up of many small and medium-sized businesses, provides the raw ingredients for our growing media products.
 This “growing local” strategy reduces the costs and emissions associated with shipping heavy organic materials over long distances and helps ensure we develop high-quality product blends that meet the needs of each area.
 Because we operate dozens of growing media facilities across North America, a bag of our soil is sourced, produced and used, on average, within a 120-mile radius.

 Water stewardship, including water quality and quantity, continues to be an area of focus for our company.
 Harmful algal blooms, driven by nutrient runoff, are exacerbated by climate change through increasing temperatures and increasing frequency and intensity of rainfall events, particularly in the eastern United States.
 In the American West, drought continues to drive urgency around conserving limited resources.
 We recognize these as both risks and opportunities for our business and continue to invest in developing products that enable consumers in these regions to care for their lawns and landscapes while protecting their water resources.
 In addition, we continue to invest in partnerships with leading environmental organizations to tackle this issue head-on.
 With a combined reach of more than 150 million people, these organizations are at the forefront of change by driving scientific innovation, protecting vital waterways and advocating for all Americans’ right to safe and accessible water.